 If the exposure is via your eyes, you need to flush your eyes with fresh water.
 Different protocols set forth different timeframes for flushing eyes following exposure to blood or other bodily fluids.
 Flushing between 10 and 20 minutes is not an unreasonable timeframe.

-Once you have taken immediate steps in the aftermath of an exposure to blood or other bodily fluids, you need to seek medical attention.
+Once you have taken immediate steps in the aftermath of exposure to blood or other bodily fluids, you need to seek medical attention.
 Your doctor will undertake an evaluation and determine whether or not you require additional intervention.
 Your doctor will make a decision as to whether lab testing is necessary, and when that will occur.
 (You need to keep in mind that the evidence of infection by some sort of bloodborne pathogen is not going to be immediately ascertainable.)

-In the aftermath of a suspected exposure to blood or other bodily fluids, you need to pay attention to the type of contact you have with other individuals.
+In the aftermath of suspected exposure to blood or other bodily fluids, you need to pay attention to the type of contact you have with other individuals.
 You need to pay attention in this manner until you receive a clean bill of health from your doctor.
 The reality is that if you have been infected with some sort of bloodborne pathogen, you put others at risk in situations like those involving sexual activity.
-This particularly is the case when it comes to one or another other types of hepatis referenced earlier as well as in regard to HIV.
+This particularly is the case when it comes to one or other types of hepatitis referenced earlier as well as in regard to HIV.